ismayc/genzplyr-infer/README.md

 This repo holds two Quarto vignettes that use the `moderndive::spotify_by_genre` dataset to

-1. show off five `genzplyr` examples.
+1. Show off five `genzplyr` examples.

     Each example comes with:
     - **Translator mode:** so you know what the "grown-up" `dplyr` code would be.